 Straight Outta Saigon

-Head straight to Straight outta Saigon for Vietnamese dishes with a modern twist and an epic cocktail menu to boot.
+Head straight to Straight Outta Saigon for Vietnamese dishes with a modern twist and an epic cocktail menu to boot.
 Think crispy pork belly with apple slaw, fried chicken bao with sriracha mayo and flame-grilled prawns with a herb drizzle.
 As for that cocktail menu, try the Vietnamese espresso giving a generous nod to that sweet, iced coffee we all know and love.

 A table with a plate of spring rolls, a plate of fried chicken, a plate of dumplings, a plate of green vegetables and pork belly, a noodle soup and a cocktail.